-The Montana Daylight runs along the historic tracks of the Northern Pacific Railroad from Sandpoint, Idaho, to Livingston, Montana.
-It’s a cushy two-day ride, with a one-night stopover in Missoula.
-For train buffs, it’s a chance to run some historic track, see great Western rail junctions, maintenance yards, and railroad towns on the nation’s first northern transcontinental route.
-For others it’s a two-day glide through some of the prettiest scenery in the West.
+The Montana Daylight runs along the historic tracks of the Northern Pacific Railroad from Sandpoint, Idaho, to Livingston, Mont.
+It's a chance to run some historic track, see great Western rail junctions, and some of the prettiest scenery in the West.

 IF YOU'RE GOING...